 Loaded has 15 levels, and is at its best in the early prison and later space port levels.
 These are populated by human enemies that go down quickly and feel appropriately paced.
 Enemy bullets are hard to see, and it’s difficult to notice that you’re taking damage, but the game is very manageable here.
 You feel powerful and in control.
 Loaded’s at its worst when it’s in the sewers, or the outside canyon levels.
 These all contain swarming critters who are hard to hit and highly damaging over time.
 Worse, they all respawn as soon as they’re off screen.
 Often paired with zombies, who soak up damage and also respawn, these levels become frantic dashes to the objectives before you get overwhelmed and dead.
 I lost most of my lives (and my patience) in these areas.

 Two player co-op is included, and the best I can come up with is that it might help with the difficulty issues.
 It’s entirely possible that you’re just losing lives twice as fast, but it seems like one character’s weakness could be covered by another.
 Butch’s flamethrower takes care of creatures like the rats pretty handily, but has no real range.
 Pair him with somebody like Bounca, who can blow away armed baddies at a distance, and baby, now you’ve got a stew going.

 It’s worth noting that I played on the average difficulty.
 You can increase your lives and continues to five without adjusting difficulty, and those critter levels ate up most of both.
 On my first play, I got to level 10 before being killed with no continues left.
 The easiest difficulty felt more like what the game intended, letting me feel more like an unstoppable badass without being completely mindless.
-Still, those rats and zombies are bastards, and some later-game mech units can shred you pretty quickly if you’re not careful.
+Still, those rats and zombies are bastards, while some later-game mech units can shred you pretty quickly if you’re not careful.
 If you want a challenge, I guess it’s here, but those controls tend to frustrate more than empower.